-In the event of the NEO's termination of employment without Cause or due to Constructive Discharge during the Protection Period, which is the period commencing three months preceding a Change in Control of the Company and ending 18 months following a Change in Control of the Company, the employment agreements provide for the NEO to receive a lump sum payment of 18 months' base salary in the case of Mr. Yared, 12 months' base salary in the case of Messrs.
-Verrastro and Oasheim and a lump sum payment of 150% of the current year's target annual bonus in the case of Mr. Yared, 100% of the current year's target annual bonus in the case of Messrs.
-Verrastro and Oasheim and reimbursement of medical insurance premiums for a period of 18 months in the case of Mr. Yared and 12 months in the case of Messrs.
-Verrastro and Oasheim.
+In the event of the NEO's termination of employment without Cause or due to Constructive Discharge during the Protection Period, which is the period commencing three months preceding a Change in Control of the Company and ending 18 months following a Change in Control of the Company, the employment agreements provide for the NEO to receive a lump sum payment of 18 months' base salary in the case of the CEO, 12 months' base salary in the case of NEOs and a lump sum payment of 150% of the current year's target annual bonus in the case of the other NEOs and reimbursement of medical insurance premiums for a period of 18 months in the case of the CEO and 12 months in the case of the other NEOs.
 If there is no target bonus for the applicable NEO for the year of termination, the payment will be based on the average of the actual bonus paid to the executive in the three years preceding the termination.
-For these purposes, a Change in Control of the Company is defined substantially the same as in the 2021 Plan, described below.
+For these purposes, a Change in Control of the Company is defined substantially the same as in the 2021 Plan.

-In the event of the NEO's termination of employment without Cause or due to Constructive Discharge during the Protection Period, which is the period commencing three months preceding a Change in Control of the Company and ending 18 months following a Change in Control of the Company, the employment agreements provide for the NEO to receive a lump sum payment of 18 months' base salary in the case of Mr. Yared and 12 months' base salary in the case of Messrs.
-Verrastro and Oasheim and reimbursement of medical insurance premiums for a period of 18 months in the case of Mr. Yared and 12 months in the case of Messrs.
-Verrastro and Oasheim.
+In the event of the NEO's termination of employment without Cause or due to Constructive Discharge during the Protection Period, which is the period commencing three months preceding a Change in Control of the Company and ending 18 months following a Change in Control of the Company, the employment agreements provide for the NEO to receive a lump sum payment of 18 months' base salary in the case of the NEO and 12 months' base salary in the case of the other NEOs and reimbursement of medical insurance premiums for a period of 18 months in the case of the CEO and 12 months in the case of the other NEOs.
 In addition, all outstanding equity awards held by the NEO subject to time-based vesting will accelerate as of such termination of employment.
 The treatment of any equity awards subject to performance-based vesting will be as set forth in the applicable award agreements for such equity awards.
 For these purposes, a Change in Control of the Company is defined substantially the same as in the 2021 Plan.

-As defined in the employment agreements, "Constructive Discharge" generally means (i) without the NEO's consent, the assignment of the NEO to employment responsibilities or duties which are of materially lesser status and degree of responsibility than the NEO's position, responsibilities or duties on the date when the NEO commenced employment; (ii) without the NEO's consent, the requirement that the NEO be based anywhere other than within 100 miles in the case of Mr. Yared (50 miles in the case of Messrs.
-Verrastro and Oasheim) of our office location on the date the NEO commenced employment; and (iii) a material reduction in the NEO's total compensation, including any bonus for which he is eligible, other than a reduction in compensation that is part of a general reduction in compensation for the Company's senior management.
+As defined in the employment agreements, "Constructive Discharge" generally means (i) without the NEO's consent, the assignment of the NEO to employment responsibilities or duties which are of materially lesser status and degree of responsibility than the NEO's position, responsibilities or duties on the date when the NEO commenced employment; (ii) without the NEO's consent, the requirement that the NEO be based anywhere other than within 100 miles in the case of the CEO (50 miles in the case of the other NEOs) of our office location on the date the NEO commenced employment; and (iii) a material reduction in the NEO's total compensation, including any bonus for which he is eligible, other than a reduction in compensation that is part of a general reduction in compensation for the Company's senior management.